 Monterey Bay National Marine Sanctuary

-The phrase "a picture is worth 1,000 words" is certainly true for Davidson Seamount.
+The saying "A picture is worth a thousand words" is certainly true for Davidson Seamount.
 The images from the 2002 Davidson Seamount expedition excited the public and motivated protection of deep-sea corals and seamounts.
-Images from this cruise are making their way to web sites, and have already been exchanged with scientists on-shore to begin the description of what is probably a new species of branching sponge.
-The seamount artwork pictures from students at the School of the Madeleine have been a hit our expedition web site.
-We will return on February 4 with thousands of new still images and over 100 hours of high definition video tape.
+Images from this cruise are making their way to Web sites, and have already been exchanged with scientists on-shore to begin the description of what is probably a new species of branching sponge.
+The seamount artwork pictures from students at the School of the Madeleine have been a hit on our expedition Web site.
+We will return on February 4 with thousands of new still images and over 100 hrs of high definition video tape.

 One of the challenges of education is developing the best way to share images.
-The Sanctuary Integrated Monitoring Network (SIMoN) created a web-based photo database so everyone can use pictures for teaching, reports, presentations, and just plain fun.
-More than 200 images from the Davidson Seamount are available on the SIMoN website.
+The Sanctuary Integrated Monitoring Network (SIMoN) created a Web-based photo database so everyone can use pictures for teaching, reports, presentations, and just plain fun.
+More than 200 images from Davidson Seamount are available on the SIMoN Web site.
 The SIMoN photo database contains over 1,000 digital images on a variety of species and seascapes in the Monterey Bay National Marine Sanctuary.
-Just click on the photo database and search the images by general groupings, genus/species, or enter a specific keyword search, such as "Davidson Seamount."
-Among the many deep sea images from the 2002 cruise you will find a multitude of corals, octopi, a red flat Spanish dancer, an anemone that resembles a Venus flytrap, and elegant deep sea jellies to name just a few.
+Just click on the photo database exit icon and search the images by general groupings, genus/species, or enter a specific keyword search, such as "Davidson Seamount."
+Among the many deep-sea images from the 2002 cruise are a multitude of corals, octopi, a red flat Spanish dancer, an anemone that resembles a Venus flytrap, and elegant deep-sea jellies to name just a few.

 We're looking forward to adding significantly to the SIMoN photo database on our return!
-Anyone needing to write a 1,000 word essay for class, you might add a picture and see if you can get credit for an extra 1,000 words At least you'll find out if your teacher has a sense of humor!
+A note to anyone needing to write a 1,000-word essay for class: you might add a picture and see if you can get credit for an extra 1,000 words . . .
+At least you'll find out if your teacher has a sense of humor!

 Sign up for the Ocean Explorer E-mail Update List.